-However, Napa is not easy on the wallet.
+Understandably, Napa is not easy on the wallet.
 Restaurants, hotels, and winery visits add up quickly.
 Like a money-sucking feedback loop, visitors expect to spend a lot of money, and prices reflect people’s willingness to open their wallets.

-I went seeking an answer to the question I ask of all destinations: “Can you travel here on $50 a day?”
+I went seeking an answer to the question I ask of all destinations: “Can you travel here on $50 USD a day?”

 However, there aren’t a lot of hosts in Napa, so look for one in advance since, given the cost of accommodations, they get a lot of requests.
 I found a host two weeks before I went, and they had other people staying with them at the same time, too.

 Transportation in Napa is complicated.
 Unless you have a designated driver, driving is neither the best nor safest option.
 (Remember: Don’t drink and drive!!)
 To get around, you’ll need to find other means of transport.

-Second, you can hire a car service — there is no shortage of companies that will take care of driving you and your friends around.
+Second, you can hire a car service.
+There is no shortage of companies that will take care of driving you and your friends around.
 However, this is a really expensive option.
-Most cost $35 per hour and have a multi-hour minimum, while some of the more luxurious options cost around $115 an hour.
-I wouldn’t recommend it unless you are part of a larger group.
+Most cost $50 USD per hour and have a multi-hour minimum, while some of the more luxurious options cost around $150 USD an hour.

-Moreover, if you stop by the tourism office, you can pick up a number of 2-for-1 tasting cards, which are great if you are traveling in a pair.
+Tastings at all the wineries in the area run $20-40 USD.
+If you stop by the tourism office, you can pick up a number of 2-for-1 tasting cards, which are great if you are traveling in a pair.
 I tried to redeem them on my own in hopes that I would either get two tastings or half off of one, and the results were hit or miss.

 Additionally, most wineries will waive the tasting fee if you buy a bottle or two of their wine (shipping not included).
 So if you plan to stock your wine cellar, you’ll find you’ll be able to taste lots of free wine!

 Second, the joy of Napa is exploring the area with your friends and sharing some stories over good wine and food.
 You can have fun on your own, but I enjoyed myself the most when I met up with my friends and had people to share the experience with.

-Napa doesn’t need to bust your budget.
+That said, Napa doesn’t need to bust your budget.
 There aren’t many ways to save money, but there are a few and, when used together, they can significantly lower your costs and make your dream trip to Napa a more affordable reality.